UGA Bulletin Logo

 Course Description

 Assurance services with focus on the audit of financial statements.
 The basic financial statement audit process is discussed including the concepts of evidence, materiality, and risk.
-The role of professional ethics and legal liability in the auditing profession.
+Other topics include professional ethics for accountants and the legal and professional environment affecting financial statement audits.

 Athena Title